emilyberghen/afec-portfolio/src/work/nuit hawaienne.md

 ---
 title: 'Nuit hawaienne'
-summary: 'a rebranded party targeted for young people.'
+summary: 'a rebranding for a party targeted at young people.'
 image: '/img/nh.png'
 displayOrder: 1
 featured: true